-Over the years, there has been a lot of speculation about if mosquito repellent sprays truly are safe to use, because to many they seem much more harmful that getting bitten by a small mosquito.
-Which is why in this article we examine the safety of mosquito sprays and which of them actually work.
+Over the years, there’s been a lot of speculation about whether mosquito repellent sprays are truly safe to use.
+For many people, using chemicals seems much more harmful than getting bitten by a tiny mosquito.
+That’s why we’ve decided to discuss the safety of mosquito sprays and which of them actually work.

-Terrible smell isn’t the only thing that tends to put off people from using mosquito sprays.
-The thought of spraying chemicals on yourself also is one of things that discourages people from being safe from mosquitoes by applying mosquito repellent.
-Most people think that, since the repellents do contain chemicals, they couldn’t possibly be healthy for you.
-However, that isn’t entirely true!
+The terrible smell isn’t the only thing that tends to put people off of using mosquito sprays.
+The mere thought of spraying chemicals on their bodies also discourages people from applying mosquito repellents.
+Most people think that, since the repellents contain chemicals, they can’t possibly be good for you.
+But, that isn’t entirely true!

-Mosquito repellents actually are completely safe to us, especially if you consider the fact, that they keep the mosquitoes away and prevent us from getting infected by one of multiple mosquito-borne diseases these insects carry.
-The counterargument to this usually is that mosquito sprays can cause allergic reactions to some people.
-But in reality these allergic reactions are similar to those, that so many of us get form using regular hygiene products or even perfume.
-So why don’t don’t people regard these products as a health risk?
+Mosquito repellents are actually completely safe to use.
+This is especially true if you consider the fact that by keeping the mosquitoes away, they stop us from being infected with the mosquito-borne diseases these insects can carry.
+The counterargument to this is usually that mosquito sprays can cause allergic reactions in some people.
+But in reality, these allergic reactions are similar to those that so many of us get from using regular hygiene products or perfumes.
+So, why don’t people regard those products as a health risk, too?

-On top of that, for mosquito repellent sprays to be truly harmful to you and pose a serious health risk, you would have to ingest them or use them in any other fashion, that would result in large amounts of the repellent liquid getting into your system.
-So if you use your bug spray as it is recommended on the label, you should be completely fine, and nothing more than a mild skin reaction can arise, which of course is completely treatable and usually goes away on its own.
+On top of that, for mosquito repellent sprays to be truly harmful to you or pose a serious health risk, you’d have to ingest them or use them in a way that would result in large amounts of the liquid getting into your system.
+So, if you use your bug spray as recommended on the label, you should be completely fine.
+There’s nothing more serious to fear than a mild skin reaction, which is completely treatable and usually goes away on its own.